jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/6- Atoms, Tuples, and Case Statements.md

         %{mission: "Code Boldly", name: "Enterprise", type: "CodeShip"}
 iex(2)> LearningElixir.my_map(:ds9)
         %{mission: "Protect Bajor", name: "Terok Nor", type: "Station"}
+        # TODO: put in example with an atom that doesn't work
 ```

 Pattern matching is common with atoms, but it could be done with any datatype- Strings, numbers, even Maps.